ZealousGem/BudgetTrackingApp/README.md

 # Install Instructions

-Download the zip Folder
+Download the zip folder

 Extract it

 Open Android Studio

+Find Open Project

-Find Open Porject then open the "BudgetBoet Folder"
+open the "BudgetBoet Folder" in the file explorer

 Sync The Gradle

 Then Run The App